 Review Summary: Welcome home, Thebe.18 of 23 thought this review was well written

 To the surprise of many, this is exactly what Earl did.
 He put out three releases of great singles clipped with pretty fantastic music videos, and people's ears began perking up to see what Earl had to offer.
 The buzz was back, and eventually a release date came out.
 People were gnawing at the limb to get this album leaked, and when it did, Earl did what every smart musician in this situation should do and streamed it.
 After more than three years of pretty much nothing, we are now here listening to Earl Sweatshirt once again with his project dedicated to his late grandma, “Doris”.
 You would think that being away from rap for so long would kinda make you lose your steps in rapping, but this is pretty much the opposite of what happened to Earl.
 Earl has all his steps and then some on this project; the progression in his lyrics and flow is ridiculous, and also everything one could hope for to keep Earl a household name.

 Overall, this is pretty much everything that people needed to hear from Earl Sweatshirt.
 The beats and lyricism are extreme improvements, and it wouldn't surprise me if it just keeps getting better from here for Earl.
-Outside of one bad track (Guild) and times of Earl showing a little too much influence on his sleeves, this is a phenomenal hip-hop album.
+Outside of a few lackluster tracks and moments of Earl showing a little too much influence on his sleeves, this is a great hip-hop album.